 "The new funding formula effectively decreased the proportion going to elderly patients and that was wrong in principle."

 Dr Coffey called the debate in Westminster Hall over the funding allocation for Clinical Commissioning Groups.

-She told MPs that some patients in her Suffolk Coastal constituency faced 200-mile round trips for cardiac check-ups.'Bottled it'
+She told MPs that some patients in her Suffolk Coastal constituency faced 200-mile round trips for cardiac check-ups.

 According to figures obtained in a Parliamentary Question by one of our MPs, North Norfolk's GPs have the highest proportion of patients aged over 65 in England.
 Despite 27% of their patients being pensioners, Norfolk's NHS funding for this year is £1228 per person, ranking the county 49th in England.